ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

   years:  2016, 2018

-lastupdated: "2018-07-27"
+lastupdated: "2018-09-26"

 ---

 # HyTrust CloudControl on IBM Cloud overview

-The HyTrust CloudControl on {{site.data.keyword.cloud}} service enforces and controls compliance against security standards, and provides detailed role-based access control (RBAC), approval, and auditing capabilities.
-When combined with HyTrust DataControl, the service can ensure that virtual machines and workload data do not leave a particular region, cluster, or ESXi server within the {{site.data.keyword.CloudDataCent_notm}}.
+The HyTrust CloudControl on {{site.data.keyword.cloud}} service enforces and controls compliance against security standards that includes role-based access control (RBAC), approval, and auditing.
+When the service is combined with HyTrust DataControl, the service ensures that virtual machines and workload data don't leave a particular region, cluster, or ESXi server within the {{site.data.keyword.CloudDataCent_notm}}.

-**Availability:** This service is available only to instances that are running vSphere 6.5 and that are deployed in (or upgraded to) V2.3 or later releases.
+**Availability:** This service is available only to instances that are running vSphere 6.5 and that are deployed in, or upgraded to, V2.3 or later releases.

 ## Technical specifications for HyTrust CloudControl on IBM Cloud